Breaking News on Dairy Processing & Markets

 The International Dairy Foods Association (IDFA) and the National Milk Producers Federation (NMPF) have moved to dispel consumer “confusion” surrounding its request to permit the addition of sweeteners – including aspartame - to milk flavouring ingredients.

-According to the petitioners, the amendment would help to stem the current milk consumption decline in US schools.
+The petitioners claim that the amendment would help to stem the current decline in US school milk consumption.

-Last month, the FDA published the petition in the Federal Register and called for comments on the request.
+Last month, the FDA published the petition in the Federal Register and issued a call for comments.

 Consumer reaction to the petition has so-far been largely negative.